Non-standard Processes¶

 While it is always preferable to fix a package, rather than drop it, there are rare cases when a universe package becomes actively detrimental in stable releases: If it is unmaintained in Ubuntu and has unfixed security issues or has been broken because of changing network protocols/APIs, it is better to stop offering it in Ubuntu altogether rather than continuing to encourage users to install it.

-It is not technically possible to remove a package from a stable release, but this can be approximated by SRUing an essentially empty package with an appropriate explanation in NEWS and a corresponding critical debconf note.
+It is not technically possible to remove a package from a stable release, but this can be approximated by doing an SRU on an essentially empty package with an appropriate explanation in NEWS and a corresponding critical debconf note.

-When a package is removed in this way from a stable release, it may need similar removal from the devel release as well, depending on the justification for removal.
+When a package is removed in this way from a stable release, it may need similar removal from the development release as well, depending on the justification for removal.

 See also: